-Analysis | Congress isn’t really pretending it might pass gun laws anymore
+Analysis | The rapid devolution of the gun debate

 A day after the shooting in Boulder, Cruz bristled at gun restrictions proposed by Democrats and their criticisms that the “thoughts and prayers” offered by his fellow Republicans and him were insufficient.

 “Every time there’s a shooting, we play this ridiculous theater where this committee gets together and proposes a bunch of laws that would do nothing to stop these murders,” Cruz said.
-He added: “What happens in this committee after every mass shooting is Democrats propose taking away guns from law-abiding citizens, because that’s their political agenda.”
+He added, “What happens in this committee after every mass shooting is Democrats propose taking away guns from law-abiding citizens, because that’s their political agenda.”

-Sen. Cynthia M. Lummis (R-Wyo.) said she has become convinced that Democrats were merely using the tragedies as an excuse to “abolish our rights.”
+Sen. Cynthia M. Lummis (R-Wyo.) said she had become convinced that Democrats were merely using the tragedies as an excuse to “abolish our rights.”
 Other Republicans quickly said expanding background checks in any way was a total nonstarter.
-And the No. 2 Senate Republican, John Thune (S.D.), acknowledged that there was “not big appetite among our members to do things that would appear to be addressing it but don’t actually do anything to fix the problem.”
+And the No. 2 Senate Republican, John Thune of South Dakota, acknowledged that there was “not big appetite among our members to do things that would appear to be addressing it but don’t actually do anything to fix the problem.”
 Fox News’s prime-time hosts, too, rather quickly framed the debate as an attempt at gun-grabbing.

 It was a progression that typically happens over a much longer period.
 In the aftermath of such tragedies, Republicans will generally not weigh in at length or will express a broad desire to come together, in some form.